dougeby/IntuneDocs/InTuneDocs/DeployUse/get-ready-to-configure-mobile-app-management-policies-with-microsoft-intune.md

 If you are new to using the Azure portal, read the [Azure portal for Microsoft Intune MAM policies](azure-portal-for-microsoft-intune-mam-policies.md) topic to get a quick overview.

->[!IMPORTANT]

-> If you are currently using the Intune admin console to manage your devices, you can create MAM policies that support apps for devices enrolled in Intune by using the Intune admin console.
-But we recommend that you use the Azure portal, even for devices that are enrolled in Intune.
-For instructions on how to create a MAM policy by using the Intune admin console, see [Configure and deploy mobile application management policies in the Microsoft Intune console](configure-and-deploy-mobile-application-management-policies-in-the-microsoft-intune-console.md).

-> You may not see all MAM policy settings in the Intune admin console.
-If you create MAM policies in both the Intune admin console and the Azure portal, the policy in the Azure portal is applied to the apps and deployed to users.
-> MAM policies that are created in the Intune admin console cannot be imported into the Azure portal.
-The MAM policies must be re-created in the Azure portal.

 ##  Supported platforms